OSCC-Project/iMap/doc/descriptions/network/klut_network.md

 ### ```class klut_network```
 The main purpose of this class is to provide the data structure and related methods for “k-LUT network” used in the mapping program.
 The k-LUT network contains a set of nodes and a set of edges.
-Each node is a k-bounded LUT with fanin number not exceeding k.
+Each node represents for a k-bounded LUT with fanin number not exceeding k.
 Each edge represents for the connection wire between the LUTs. k-LUT network only represents for a combinational circuit.

 **Examples**